 Shisa nyama could also go down a treat.
 And you don’t want to let those beers get warm, so drink up.

 Don’t forget the wine opener and the napkins.
-Try these power-cut no-cook recipes to get you started.
+Try these no-bake desserts to end your evening off on a sweet note.

 Free from the tedious distraction of actually being able to see your food, you will be free to savour its heady aromas and textures.